fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 hopeful_clarke
 ```

 The start command will start the same container we had previously.
-Unfortunately, we forgot to start it with the flag _--interactive_ so we can not interact with it.
+Unfortunately, we forgot to start it with the flag _--interactive_ (that can also be written _-i_) so we can not interact with it.

 The container is actually up and running as the command _container ls -a_ shows, but we just can not communicate it: